alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

 :ref:`layfile-interact-elemstate` for information on connecting an element to an emulated I/O port or output).
 Any component of an element may be restricted to only drawing when the element’s state is a particular value.
-Some components (e.g.  multi-segment displays and reels) use the state directly to determine their appearance.
+Some components (e.g.  multi-segment displays) use the state directly to determine their appearance.

 Each element has its own internal coordinate system.
 The bounds of the element’s coordinate system are computed as the union of the bounds of the